 - METER READER OUTAGES: If the collection system is down or isolated, the meter should try to inform the manager of its failure to communicate with the collection system.
 Usage data is maintained in the flows' rolling counters, and can be recovered when the meter reader is restarted. - MANAGER OUTAGES: If the manager fails for any reason, the meter should continue measuring and the meter reader(s) should keep gathering usage records. - BUFFER PROBLEMS: The network manager may realise that there is a 'low memory' condition in the meter.
-This can usually be attributed to the interaction between the following controls: - The reporting interval is too infrequent, - The reporting granularity is too fine, or - The throughput/bandwidth of circuits carrying the usage data is too low.
+This can usually be attributed to the interaction between the following controls: - The reporting interval is too infrequent, or - The reporting granularity is too fine.